 Mixing the beans and all other ingredients together in a bowl.

-Preheat your oven and spray your 2 quart baking dish with cooking spray.
+Preheat your oven and spray your 2-quart baking dish with cooking spray.
 This is actually optional, but it makes clean up a snap.
-The baked beans will be doing a long stint in the oven, and sauce will get baked onto the sides of the cookware.
+The baked beans will be doing a long stint in the oven, and the sauce will get baked onto the sides of the cookware.

 There’s no stove-top prep!
 Just mix all of the ingredients in a big bowl — make sure to break up any clumps of brown sugar — and that’s it!